Intro

 Traditionally movement and redrawing in 2D games was all interconnected.
 So each update programmers would move the characters and draw them to the screen at their new positions.
 This process is commonly referred to a refresh or frame.
 How fast this occurs, is therefore directly linked to how fast the computer can move and refresh the screen.

 For example, lets say we have a program that draws 100 characters all moving left to right across the screen.
 If our program moves each character 1 pixel (dot) to the right each refresh.
-Then how fast the characters appear to move is now totally dependant upon how fast the computer can execute the program.
+Then how fast the characters appear to move is now totally dependent upon how fast the computer can execute the program.

 To get a clearer picture, Lets compare how long it would take a characters to move all the way across the screen, on two different computers.
 Assuming the screen is 800 pixels wide.